JanaFe/BrierDecomp/README.md

   CRAN Repository: https://rdrr.io/cran/SpecsVerification/src/R/BrierDecomp.R
   Date/Publication: 2020-02-26 15:40:06 UTC

-The function BrierDecomp() has the following input and output:
+The function BrierDecomp() has the following input and output.
 INPUT:
-    * p: 1d array of predicted probabilities
+- p: 1d array of predicted probabilities
-    * y: 1d array of binary observations (0 or 1)
+- y: 1d array of binary observations (0 or 1)
-    * bins: to estimate the calibration function, default: 10
+- bins: to estimate the calibration function, default: 10
-    * bias_corrected: logical, default=False, if false, the standard (biased) decomposition of Murphy (1973) is used, \\
+- bias_corrected: logical, default=False, if false, the standard (biased) decomposition of Murphy (1973) is used, \\
                                               if true, the bias-corrected decomposition of Ferro (2012) (See References in Readme)\\
 OUTPUT:
     1) dictionary with estimates of Reliability, Resolution and Uncertainty